business-glossary/business-glossary/README.md

 ## Setup

-Running the above commands will create an application using the development config by default, using a SQLite database named glossary_dev.db.
+Running the above commands will create an application using the development configuration by default.
+This uses an SQLite database named glossary_dev.db.

 You can also define two environment variables to control the configuration and database it should use.